utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 - Which Austin ISD campus serves the highest percentage of Special Education students in 2019?
 - Which AISD campuses had the greatest percentage point change in Special Education students from 2015 to 2019?
-- How many AISD schools are above and below the previous special education "audit threshold" of 8.5%?
+- How many AISD schools are at or above the previous special education "audit threshold" of 8.5%?

-We will filter our list to focus on "Regular Instructional" schools, and not alternative, disciplinary or schools part of the justice system.
+We will filter our list to focus on "Regular Instructional" schools and not alternative, disciplinary or schools part of the justice system.

 ## Overview of our task

 - To get these answers, we need to build a data set that has one row for each school, but includes the CAMPUS id and Special Ed columns from both CSTUD files, along with the School Name and District Name for each school.
 We do this using a "join" on the CAMPUS id, which is in all three files.
 This allows us to extend the width of our table to include matching columns from each of the files.
 - Before we do the join function, we will filter our list of campuses to include only "Regular Instructional" schools.
-- Then we will have to create some new columns that does math to show the change in values from the older year, 2015, and the newer year, 2016, and how they compare to the old "audit threshold" reported on by the Chronicle.
+- Then we will have to create some new columns that does math to show the change in values from the older year, 2015, and the newer year, 2019, and how they compare to the old "audit threshold" reported on by the Chronicle.

 > It might make sense to draw this out on a whiteboard.

 ## Import and clean the data sets

 Once past the hassle of downloading the data, there are still some challenges to getting the answers above.
-Follow these steps for each:
+Follow these steps for each of the three datasets you downloaded:

 - Make sure you've changed the filename extension of your downloaded files from `.dat` to `.csv` or they will not import into Workbench.
 - Import each data file into its **own** Workbench tab.